 With French Press, you have to take care of the proper grind size (to avoid the sediments), the right steeping time, and then pressing of the plunger properly.
 All these processes require precision and accuracy!

-With Percolator, you have to pay attention to brewing time and water temperature very critically otherwise, you know, a bitter and over-extracted cup of coffee.
+With Percolator, you have to pay attention to brewing time and water temperature very critically otherwise, you will get a bitter and over-extracted cup of coffee.

 Overall, using a percolator coffee maker is relatively easier than using a French Press.
 However, cleaning the percolators afterward does require more effort than cleaning a French Press.